Frequently Asked Questions

 How do I print in the library?

-You must have a current Surge card with available funds in order to print at the library.
+You may use either your Surge card or log into the print release station using your Cincinnati State username & password to release jobs sent to the printer, but you must have available funds on your account either way.
 Surge cards are loaded with $18 in available funds each semester, thereby enabling students to print “for free” until their account is depleted.
 All library laptops & desktops are able to send print jobs to the library’s printer, located on the main floor of the library.

-Can I print if I forgot my Surge card?
+Can I print if I forgot my Surge card and don’t know my Cincinnati State username/password?

 Can I print from my own computer?